 MUS 602.
 Introduction to Bibliographic Method.
 (3).
 A comprehensive study of basic reference materials in music through the collection, examination and documentation of information.
 The course will investigate general as well as music library materials.

 MUS 603.
 Analytical Studies I. (3).
 Prerequisite, mastery of traditional harmony.
 Studies in analyzing the structure of music to 1700

 MUS 604.
 Analytical Studies II.
 (3).
 Prerequisite, mastery of traditional harmony.

-Studies in the analysis of music structure
+Studies in the analysis of music structure from 1700-1830.

-from 1700-1830.

 MUS 605.
 Practicum in Arranging and Performance.
 (3).
 This course will deal with transcribing, editing, and performing of valuable music from unusable original forms to useful available material for pedagogic, historic, and concert occasions.
 Stylistic practices will be given major consideration.
 Music of the Baroque and Pre-Baroque eras will be the chief sources of material.
-MUS 606.
-Jazz Arranging I. (2).
-Prerequisite, MUS 203 or instructor consent.
-An introduction to the Art of Calligraphy for the first several class meetings, followed by an introduction to the basics of arranging for small jazz ensembles.
 MUS 607.
-Graduate Seminar in Instrumental Music in Junior and Senior High Schools.
+Graduate Seminar in Instrumental Music in Junior and Senior

+Instrumental Music in Junior and Senior High Schools.
 (3).
 This course is designed to address some of the problems encountered by instrumental music teachers in the public schools.
-All class members will participate as contributors or lecturers on the topics the class chooses to pursue during the guarter.
+All class members will participate as contributors or lecturers on the topics the class chooses to pursue during the quarter.

 MUS 608.
 Graduate Seminar in Elementary School Music.
 (3).
 Prerequisite, graduate standing and previous school music teaching experience.
-This course is designed to broaden individual perspective with regard to the content, the materials, the methodology, and the philosophy of teaching and learning general music in elementary schools MUS 609.
+This course is designed to broaden individual perspective with regard to the content, the materials, the methodology, and the philosophy of teaching and learning general music in elementary schools.

+MUS 609.
 Graduate Seminar in Middle and Junior High School Music.
 (3).

 Prerequisite, graduate standing and school music teaching experience.
 This course is designed to present materials, methodology, philosophy, and trends in the teaching of choral and general music in today's middle and junior high schools.
 Study of an extensive choral list will be part of the course.
 Offered odd years.

 MUS 610.
-Principles of Music Learning.
+Psychology of Music Teaching.
 (3).
-An investigation of psychological factors relating to the learning of music.
+This course has as its primary emphasis the investigation of psychology of music teaching in the public schools.
+Three aspects of psychology dominate the course: the nature of aptitude, the nature of achievement, and the role of tests and measurements as they affect public school teachers.
+Other psychological aspects of music will be included when requested by class members.

 MUS 611.
 Comprehensive Musicianship in High School Choral Performing Groups.

 (3).
 This course is designed to make a comprehensive study of choral literature for high school performing groups.
 Included will be style, history, analysis, conducting, rehearsal techniques, and performance of the literature.
 Offered even years.

 MUS 612.
-Supervising Elementary

-Teaching of Music.
+Supervising Elementary Teaching of Music.
 (3).
-Procedures for

-supervising the music program in the

-elementary grades, cooperative curriculum

-building, planning courses of study and units

-of work, the induction of the beginning

-teacher, human relations, and in-service

-education of the classroom music teacher.
+Procedures for supervising the music program in the elementary grades, cooperative curriculum building, planning courses of study and units of work, the induction of the beginning teacher, human relations, and in-service education of the classroom music teacher.

 MUS 613.
 Teacher Education in Music.
 (3).

-The teacher education program in music

-including both the pre-service education of

-the elementary classroom teacher, the

-teacher's college music curriculum, the junior

-college, and the music program in general
+The teacher education program in music including both the pre-service education of the elementary classroom teacher, the teacher's college music curriculum, the junior college, and the music program in general education.

-education.